-Required Qualifications (As evidenced by an attached resume): PhD (or foreign equivalent) in any engineering discipline, physics, chemistry or any branch of oceanography by June 2021.
+Required Qualifications (As evidenced by an attached resume): PhD (or foreign equivalent) in any branch of oceanography, marine science, engineering, physics, or chemistry expected by Jan.
+2022.

-- Perform field tests to quantify the effect of the electrochemical process on seawater chemistry under real-world conditions
+- Design and perform tank experiments to quantify the effect of the process on seawater chemistry

-- Perform tank experiments to quantify the effect of the electrochemical process on seawater chemistry
+- Design and perform field tests to quantify the effect of the process on seawater chemistry under real-world conditions

 - Mentor students involved with this project